 - general trauma occurring at any age (accidents, surgery, loss, abuse, assault, the trauma of having a chronic illness or getting a diagnosis of a life-threatening disease, etc)

-*Note: If getting out of the house is difficult because of limitations due to your health, or if there is no one in your area to work with, you may be able to find a therapist who works by phone.
+*Note: If getting out of the house is difficult because of limitations due to your health, or if there is no one in your area to work with, you may be able to find a therapist who works by phone or internet.
 When treating chronic illness from a body-based perspective there are actually many ways a therapist can pay attention to what is happening in the moment and still be highly attuning, connecting and present.

 Ultimately, the best guidance on how to choose an approach among those listed below comes from listening to yourself – to your heart, your gut, your intuition.
 What appeals to you?
 What draws you or excites you or makes the most sense to you?
 You’ll know more as you listen and follow your impulses.